Management and Entrepreneurship Study Abroad

 Why participate?

-• Learn cultural differences in international ecosystems.
+• Learn cultural differences in international ecosystems, studying in Milan, Florence, and Rome, Italy.

 • Meet founders building companies in foreign markets.